 Please take a few minutes to share your Texas COVID Story.
 If you need help completing the survey or need the survey in an alternate format, please contact Mary Rochford at email@example.com or 512-437-5435.

-Nearly 90 people participated in the campaign, almost a third of which were self-advocates.
-Below are some of the statistics from the campaign.
-You can also read some of the stories submitted by people from across Texas.
+This spring, nearly 90 people participated in the first round of Texas COVID Stories.
+Almost a third of respondents were self-advocates.
+You can read some of the stories submitted by people from across Texas.